Notes: Perl Lab 04

 Here is a sampling of the output.
 Note that the output is truncated

-by the head
+by the headcommand.

 |